 As we discuss what the kids want for Christmas, we explore the differences between needs and wants with this anchor chart.

-Of course, I had to do snowmen craft at home with the boys, too!
+Of course, I had to do a snowmen craft at home with the boys, too!
+These are cut to their height!

-I just love this magical little cart our staff pushed around from room to room to deliver Christmas cheer!
+I just love this magical little cart our staff pushes around from room to room to deliver Christmas cheer!
+This is THE perfect way to wrap up December!